On this page

 The reason is straightforward: God decides the law.
 The state enforces it.
 The reverse is idolatry and heresy.

 Do not get the wrong idea about what we’re criticizing.
-It is not the idea of churches closing temporarily on their own authority—although it would require a truly deadly plague to invoke the sixth commandment in this way, and a disease with a survival rate in excess of 99.8% for normal, healthy people, obviously does not count.
+It is not the idea of churches closing temporarily on their own authority—although it would require a truly deadly plague to invoke the sixth commandment in this way, and a disease with an infection survival rate between 100% and 99.7% for anyone under 70, according to the WHO, obviously does not count.
 (The solution there is to simply do what we have always done with similarly dangerous diseases, like the flu, and honor congregants’ God-given freedom to make their own decisions about whether and how to protect themselves.)

 No, the issue we’re dealing with here is simple: it is with the state assuming the role of God, rather than the role of his minister…and churches not responding with, “Haha nope.”